 There are two types of glaucoma:

-Glaucoma typically begins in one eye, but usually affects both eyes, leading to complete blindness.
+Glaucoma typically begins in one eye but usually affects both eyes, leading to complete blindness.
 Some signs you should watch for:

 Your veterinarian will do some of the following tests:

 Glaucoma needs difficult and expensive treatment for life.
-Treatment includes fixing any underlying issues, medication and surgery.
+Treatment includes fixing any underlying issues, medication, and surgery.

-Surgery: For dogs that still have vision, surgery will destroy the part of the eye that produces the liquid, and this may save the eye.
+Surgery: For dogs that still have their vision, surgery will destroy the part of the eye that produces the liquid, and this may save the eye.
 For those that are already blind, surgery will remove the eye.
-Your veterinarian will either sew the skin shut, or put in a fake eye.
+Your veterinarian will either sew the skin shut or put in a fake eye.
 Another option is to bypass the drainage area by putting a tube into the eye.